Are you concerned that using the internet could compromise your privacy because websites track your online activities?

 Monitoring helps businesses thoroughly understand customer behavior, preferences, and trends.
 This material is priceless for:

-• Product Development: Businesses seeing market shortages create fresh goods or services to satisfy demand.
+- Product Development: Businesses that see market shortages create new goods or services to meet demand.

 Strategy of Dynamic Pricing